szagoruyko/imi-demos/README.md

 Neural Network Demos IMI
 ===========

-Presentation IMI (ingénierie mathématique et informatique) students at ENPC February 15 2017.
+Presentation for IMI (ingénierie mathématique et informatique) students at ENPC February 15 2017.
 There are 4 demos:
  * Live ImageNet classification with OpenCV
  * Telegram bot for ImageNet classification